EvaFrossard/EvaFrossard.github.io/index.md

 <div style="border-left: 4px solid #51247a; padding-left: 20px; font-size: 18px; margin-top: 0;">
   <details open>
     <summary style = "font-size: 18px; cursor: pointer;"><b>Pearson's correlation</b></summary>
       Measurement of both the strength and direction of a linear relationship between two continuous variables.
-It ranges from -1 showing perfect negative correlation and 1 for perfect positive correlation.
+It ranges from  \(-1\( showing perfect negative correlation and \(1\( for perfect positive correlation.
+When using Pearson's correlation, it is assumed that the relationship between the two variables is linear, that their distribution is normal and that the variance is homogeneous across all levels of the independent variable.
    </details>
 </div>